18F/charlie/README.md

 ## Development

-See [the wiki](https://github.com/18F/charlie/wiki) for developer documentation and our [contributing docs](CONTRIBUTING.md) for contribution guidelines
+See [the wiki](https://github.com/18F/charlie/wiki) for developer documentation and our [contributing docs](CONTRIBUTING.md) for contribution guidelines.
+For many of these bots, their responses can be edited in [charlie-slack-bot-facts](https://github.com/18F/charlie-slack-bot-facts)

 ## Public domain